 Burnt Hedge / Osage Orange – Very hard North American wood.
 Bright sound and loud.
 Harder than Tigerwood and brighter sounding.

-Cocobolo – Is a true Rosewood, consequently, it is more dense than maple.
+Cocobolo – A true Rosewood, consequently, it is more dense than maple.
 It has oil in it like all Rosewoods.
 So, it is louder, deeper and brighter at the same time (because it’s density throws all of those tones “out” of the call).
 NOTE- Cocobolo is no longer imported into the USA, so if we have a Cocobolo call listed in stock, I lucked into a piece of wood that was already on the Continent!
 It is now priced accordingly.

 Bocote – “Blonde Cocobolo”, see description above